 Decreasing Death Sentences

 Until there is a more promising path to legislative repeal of the death penalty in North Carolina, we are actively working with Coalition partner organizations and local communities to decrease the number of people sentenced to death.
-Our primary focus now is gubernatorial commutations.
-We are continuing our crucially important Commutation Campaign in 2024, calling on Governor Cooper to commute all NC death sentences.
-We introduced the next step of that effort at our #NowistheTime rally on December 2nd in Raleigh: a postcard-writing campaign!
-Through this effort over the next few months, we will show Governor Cooper that North Carolinians are ready to end death row.
-By sending in thousands of postcards from all around our state, we will make it impossible for him to ignore the urgency of our call.
+We use a variety of tactics to engage North Carolinians to persuade elected officials to reduce death sentences.
+We recently completed our Commutation Campaign, which resulted in Governor Cooper commuting 15 death sentences to prison terms.
 We also maintain this website as a valuable resource for data, information, and compelling stories.

-NCCADP is organizing in preparation for early 2024 RJA hearings as well.
-North Carolina’s landmark Racial Justice Act offers the possibility of broad relief through the courts, and NCCADP is supporting organizing efforts leading up to these hearings.
+NCCADP is also supporting organizing efforts around the Racial Justice Act, which offers the possibility of broad relief through the courts.
 We also engage and educate communities about district attorneys and their role in the death penalty.
 Additionally, we offer resources and support for community organizations, leaders, and defense teams in pursuit of reducing the number of capital trials and removing people from death row.
 (See a map of the current status of the NC death penalty.)